tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-06-step-4-build-automation-using-fake.markdown

 ### Adding build.bat file

-The **build.bat** is a bootstrap file which initiates the entire build process.
-It's a typical fake build batch file.
-Add it in the root folder of the solution.
+Create a batch file **build.bat** in the root directory of the solution.
+It is going act as bootstrap file which initiates the entire build process.

 ```bat
 @echo off